Code-With-Abhishek-Kumar/Coding-Notes-and-Useful-Code-Snippets/Mern Stack/05_Java_Script/05_Day_Variables/01_Variable.md

 <img src="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables/boxes.png">

+## Scope in JavaScript

+- Scope refers to the visibility of variables.
+In JavaScript, variables can be declared in different scopes, such as global scope, function scope, or block scope.
+The scope of a variable determines where it can be accessed from within your code.

 ##  Using `var`:

+In JavaScript, var is a keyword used to declare variables  It works within functions scope or Outside of the function.
+It is function-scoped, which means that it is only accessible within the function where it is declared.
+If you declare variables outside of a function using var, they become global variables.

+- Var save it self in window object mening that it save itself in global scope.

 - var apne aap ko window main  save kr leta hain.

 -  `var` keyword ka use hota hai variables ko declare karne ke liye.
 Jab aap variables ko var keyword se declare karte hai, to Wo function scoped hote hai, jise mean karta hai ki unhe sirf unki declare kiye gaye function mein access kiya jata hai.
 Agar aap variables ko var keyword se bahar ke bina function mein declare karte hai, to unhe global variables ban jaate hai.

 - `Var` statement JavaScript mein ek keyword hai jo variables ko declare karne ke liye istemal hota hai.
 Ye function-scoped ya globally-scoped variables ko declare kar sakta hai.
 Function-scoped variables ka matlab hai ki var statement se declare kiya gaya variable usi function ke andar hi accessible hoga, jabki globally-scoped variables ko kisi bhi function ke bahar bhi access kiya ja sakta hai.